rchakra3/x9115rc3/paper/README.md

 Search based techniques are particularly useful in the case of large decision spaces (eg: Functions that perform floating point arithmetic), but have the drawback that they are not guaranteed to reach a global optima in terms of coverage (or whatever other metric the tool is aiming to optimize).
 However, this is acceptable compared to an infeasible amount of computation to explore an entire search space for the globally optimal solution.

 EvoSuite[3] is a very popular framework that uses evoutionary algorithms to generate unit tests.
 Since it makes no attempt to simulate the input events to a method, it tends to generate a very large number of test cases before arriving at a smaller number in the final generation.

 Another problem with many such tools is the lack of an Oracle to verfify the outputs of the test runs.
-The 2012 paper, Search-Based System Testing: High Coverage, No False Alarms by Florian et. all[4] successfully manages to overcome these particular drawback of EvoSuite in their tool (Exsyst), generating a much smaller number of tests while maintaining good overall coverage.
+The Exsyst tool[4] successfully manages to overcome these particular drawback of EvoSuite, generating a much smaller number of tests while maintaining good overall coverage.
 The idea behind Exsyst is building a tool that can 'learn' program behaviour through multiple iterations and the utilization of a genetic algorithm.
 It can then attempt to simulate the input events that lead to a particular method being called.
 By understanding valid flows through the program, it drastically reduces the number of false alarms that were mentioned in the previous section on Randomized Testing.

-Such a tool provides two major significant advantages over other automated unit test generation tools.
+Tools such as Exsyst provide two major significant advantages over other automated unit test generation tools.
 One, the volume of test cases generated is much smaller which means faster builds.
 Two(in the ideal case), programs only receive the inputs that they would in actual runs in production which means the overall effectiveness of the tests is higher.
 The results produced by this paper are very promising.
 It is however important to note that this tool is aimed at programs with a large percentage of UI elements involved in the execution flow.

-## New approaches used by the authors
+## 4. Progression of Research [2008 - 2014]

 Most of the literature seems to agree that Search-based metaheuristic techniques with Evolutionary Algorithms are better when the input domain for functions are very large and there is a large search space to explore since they run faster due to their use of meta heuristics rather than an exhaustive search space exploration.
 However, they do not always guarantee exhaustive coverage.
 Symbolic Execution or DSE does try and make this guarantee but does not scale very well.
 An ideal testing technique would generate the results of Symbolic Execution with the lower computation requirements of a simple metaheuristic technique.

 Most authors have tried to combine the advantages of both techniques to try and overcome their individual drawbacks.
 Others have attempted to optimize DSE to try and make use of the massive parallelization that is possible due to the widespread availability of cloud computing and commodity hardware.
 In this section I will cover different implementations of both these approaches.

-#### Improving the performance of DSE
+#### 4.1.
+Improving the performance of DSE

 The main advantage of any variation of techniques that use Symbolic Execution is always the sheer number of values and tests it generates.
 As a direct result of this, DSE based techniques involve a large amount of computation.
 Initial attempts at parallelizing Symbolic execution were not very successful because it is basically a non-deterministic progression through different execution branches in a program.

 Having multiple worker nodes naively working on such a problem tends to result in many of them doing duplicate work.
 Measures to prevent such duplicate work often end up being network communication intensive, which in turn means an increase in time spent on network latency.
 Thus, the speedup obtained by ensuring non-duplicate work is negated by massive network latency time added.

 The authors of [9] suggest a way to achieve parallel execution while keeping network communication to a minimum.
 This is an interesting technique that future papers have used to parallelize other testing tools.
-They have parallelized Korat which tends to follow a Depth-first search type path through code execution.
+They have parallelized Korat which tends to follow a Depth-first search type path through code execution.The image below shows the order in which Korat would explore the Symbolic Execution tree if it ran in its unmodified form.

+![Korat Execution Tree](img/korat.png)

 The authors suggest using a high level Breadth-first search type execution, with nodes generated being distributed across worker nodes.
 Since the paths through a program are mapped out, when a particular 'node' of execution is reached by a worker thread, this 'node' is marked and this is communicated to the master process.
 Any slave process will then avoid exploring this node of execution in the future.
 This should prevent multiple worker nodes from exploring the exact same execution path through a program with minimal network overhead.

-![Korat Execution Tree](img/korat.png)

 A. King describes an approach [15] wherein different branches in the Symbolic Execution Tree are generated dynamically and in parallel and added to a queue.
 However, this method seems to face a drop in speedup with a linear increase in worker nodes.

 The authors of [10] tackle the same problem in a slightly different manner to try and avoid the drop in performance as the degree of parallelism is increased.
 They use the same concept of doing an initial run to generate execution paths, but instead of distributing them across nodes and then dynamically generating more, they generate the entire tree statically and then they add these to a queue which is then updated as the worker nodes execute.
 Since there is very little inter-node communication, there is a direct correlation between the number of machines added to process the data and the actual speedup.
 This is, however, also dependent on the actual size of work units - The smaller they are, the larger the communication overhead since there would be more frequent lookups for work.
 If the work units can be efficiently divided in a way that each unit takes a sufficiently large time, this technique is more scalable than the one used in PKorat[9] since high performance asynchrnous message queueing frameworks like ØMQ [16] and the like provide better throughput performance compared to convential TCP applications.

 Pex, a tool created by Microsoft research for the .NET framework has been shown to have impressive results[5].
 However, instead of trying to distribute the work of the DSE, it maintains a concept of safe and unsafe .NET execution paths which it uses to prune the search space.
-Since Pex is specialized for the .NET framework, it becomes possible for them to leverage .NET specific features to characterize input parameters and program flows to avoid paths that will be useful.
+Since Pex is specialized for the .NET framework, it becomes possible for them to leverage .NET specific features to characterize input parameters and program flows to avoid paths that will not be useful.

-#### Combining DSE and Search-based Metaheuristics
+#### 4.2.
+Combining DSE and Search-based Metaheuristics

 DSE generates a Symbolic Execution tree which is essentially a representation of all the possible flows in a program.
 The authors of [8] propose using this tree in evaluating the candidates generated by Evolutionary Algorithms.
 Candidates (i.e. input parameters) at each generation that will explore a path of program execution that has not been covered so far are "fitter", and are more likely to be selected in that generation.
 This operator is used with some probability, and so this technique combines the advantages of using genetic algorithms (effectively exploring a large search space of possible input variables) and Symbolic Execution (guaranteeing large branch coverage).
 Their tool performs well in terms of branch coverage and the difference is large compared to randomized testing, as well as GA and DSE based techniques separately.
 Their results are discussed further in the next section.

 Another problem that is often faced when testing large systems with some parts of code that are reached only with a very specific series of method calls.
 Another novel approach to combining DSE and Evolutionary Algorithms is discussed by K. Inkumsah et. all [7].
 They use EAs to find the appropriate series of method calls to reach points in the code.
 They then use DSE on the methods in order to generate the right inputs to actually achieve that program flow during execution.

-#### Optimizing for specific Program Types
+#### 4.3.
+Optimizing for specific Program Types

 Specifically programs heavy in UI elements to guide flows.
 With the widespread increase in mobile app development, this is particularly relevant.
 Once we constrain ourselves to optimizing testing only UI heavy applications, it adds an extra feature which would not be possible with more generalized tools - driving input through only visible UI elements.
 A testing tool that is not aware of this feature would possibly generate the invalid test cases discussed earlier - specifically the generation of event sequences that would not be possible in a live run of the program (for example, through simulating the clicking of an invisible button).